Conquering Menu Madness

 You are certainly not the only one!

 Every night, it is like we are caught on the track with the dinnertime train headed right for us.
-It is almost like it’s a surprise that it is dinnertime….yet again.
+It is almost like it is a surprise that it is dinnertime….yet again.
 If you feel like you are constantly reinventing the wheel, then its time for you to start taking advantage and organizing your own creativity.

 Everyone knows that it takes less time, less money, and causes less stress to plan a week’s worth of meals and grocery shop only once for the week.
 That is so much easier said than done.